ArrakisFinance/v2-periphery/README.md

 }
 ```

-- MintData is created by `ArrakisV2Router.addLiquidity` and passed as parameter to `ArrakisV2SwapExecutor.addLiquidity`.
+- MintData is created by `ArrakisV2Router.addLiquidity` and passed as parameter to `RouterSwapExecutor.addLiquidity`.

 ```
 struct MintData {